ericwoud/buildR64arch/README.md

 Boot the R64/R3 with the SD card with UART connected.
 When kernel starts keep 'shift E' keys pressed.
 When finised, you can reboot.

+You can keep 'x' pressed instead if you want to enter a busybox ash.

 Note for R3: Only the switch most near to powerplug (D) should be down, the rest up.
 Still in development, but should work.
 Writing at HS200 speed, could be faster.

 ## Using pre-build images for a quick try-out